-3.5.1 Tip: Think in individual features and stages, not ECMAScript versions
+5.5.1 Tip: Think in individual features and stages, not ECMAScript versions

-Up to and including ES6, it was most common to think about JavaScript in terms of ECMAScript versions - for example, "Does this browser support ES6 yet?"
+Up to and including ES6, it was most common to think about JavaScript in terms of ECMA-Script versions - for example, "Does this browser support ES6 yet?"

-Starting with ES2016, it's better to think in individual features: once a feature reaches stage 4, you can safely use it (if it's supported by the JavaScript engines you are targeting).
-You don't have to wait until the next ECMAScript release.
+Starting with ES2016, it's better to think in individual features: once a feature reaches stage 4, we can safely use it (if it's supported by the JavaScript engines we are targeting).
+We don't have to wait until the next ECMAScript release.